minio/docs/source/includes/k8s/steps-configure-ad-ldap-external-identity-management.rst

 1) Access the Operator Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Temporarily forward traffic between the local host machine and the MinIO Operator Console and retrieve the Operator Console JWT login credential.
+Use something to temporarily forward traffic between the local host machine and the MinIO Operator Console:
-See :ref:`Configure access to the Operator Console service <minio-k8s-deploy-operator-access-console>` in the Operator deployment documentation for more information.

 Open your browser to the temporary URL and enter the JWT Token into the login page.
 You should see the :guilabel:`Tenants` page: